tb-rules10/JOE-Project/Theory/HTML Code.md

-# HTML Code for Raspberry Pi controlled Robot
+# HTML Code for Surveillance Robot

 A webpage is created using HTML to control the robot and for displaying the video feed.
 In this HTML code, we have assigned different integers for different direction buttons.
 For example, 1 for Forward and 2 for Left.
 So whenever the Forward button is pressed on the web page, it will send 1.